Blaizzy/mlx-embeddings/docs/Homebrew-linuxbrew-core-Maintainer-Guide.md

 loop above.

 The `request-bottle` script kicks off a GitHub Action to build the bottle.
-If successful, it pushes the bottle to `master`.
+If successful, it pushes the bottle to BinTray and a commit with the SHA to `master`.
 There are no PRs, and no manual steps unless the formula fails to build.

 If the formula fails to build, we open and merge a PR with the fix,